Vitamin Supplements for People with Diabetes

 - Select one with no more than 100 to 150 percent of the daily value for the listed vitamins and minerals.
-Men and post-menopausal should choose a supplement without iron
+Men and post-menopausal women should choose a supplement without iron

 - Choose a brand that has the USP seal on the package.
 USP (U.S. Pharmacopeia) ensures the product meets standards for strength and purity.

 - Check expiration dates.